dmarkham/enumer/README.md

 - whitespace

 ## How to use

-The usage of Enumer is the same as Stringer, so you can refer to the [Stringer docs](https://godoc.org/golang.org/x/tools/cmd/stringer) for more information.

 There are four boolean flags: `json`, `text`, `yaml` and `sql`.
 You can use any combination of them (i.e. `enumer -type=Pill -json -text`),